"Year of kingdom marriages": Perez Musik hints at marrying fiancée, photos drop

 Joe Mettle attends Sandra Boakye-Duah's wedding

-Earlier, YEN.com.gh reported that Sandra Boakye-Duah, the voice behind one of Ghana's viral gospel songs released this year, Light Has Come, has tied the knot with his fiancé.
+Earlier, YEN.com.gh reported that Sandra Boakye-Duah, the voice behind one of Ghana's viral gospel songs released this year, Light Has Come, married her fiancéé.

-The single rose to fame after her explosive collaboration with gospel music star Joe Mettle, which appears on the latter's high-striding new album.
+The singer married her fiancéé, whose name was identified as Gabriel, at a simple yet elegant wedding in Ghana.

-Joe Mettle was among several gospel ministers spotted at Sandra Boakye's recent wedding.
+Joe Mettle, with whom Sandra collaborated on her hit song "Light Has Come," was one of the high-profile guests at the wedding.

 PAY ATTENTION: YEN Needs Your Opinion!
 That's your chance to change your favourite news media.
 Fill in a short questionnaire